cinusgalwas/cinusgalwas/README.md

   Hi, I’m Marcin Galwas.
   I'm currently learning Python.
-  How to reach me: via LinkedIn. :D
+  You can find somewhere 2 simple Python projects.

-  www.linkedin.com/in/marcin-galwas-5b91a3215
+  How to reach me: via LinkedIn. :D www.linkedin.com/in/marcin-galwas-5b91a3215